11 Popular Traditional Instruments in Vietnam You May Like

 Khen

-Khen is both a musical instrument and a tool, as well as a means of connecting the community, sharing feelings and emotions.
-Khen also helps cultural subjects sublimate with an optimistic spirit of love for life.
+Khen is both a musical instrument and a tool, as well as a means of connecting the community and sharing feelings.
+It also helps cultural subjects sublimate with an optimistic spirit of love for life.

-Khen has a thin and crisp timbre, each tube emitting a certain timbre.
+Khen has a thin and crisp timbre, with each tube emitting a certain timbre.
 The inside of the tube has a reed made of thin copper or silver.
-Khen is a multi-vocal instrument with a wide range of about 1.5 octaves, with a long sound.
+Khen is a multi-vocal instrument with a wide range of about 1.5 octaves and a long sound.

 khen